-Carolyne Haycraft, M.Ed and MFA in Theatre Directing,
+Carolyne Haycraft, M.Ed, MFA

 Sara K. Johnson, BA in Communication Arts

 Sara became a WomenStrength volunteer in 2001 and the program director in 2005.
 She currently trains in Krav Maga, a combat self-defense system used by the Israeli armed forces and has previously trained in Shotokan Karate.